shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/03 API Gateway/01 API Gateway Overview.md

 ### Premium Users

-- Api keys can be used to allow special previllages to the resources using API keys
+- Api keys can be used to allow special privileges to the resources using API keys
+- To do so,
+  - Generate key by `CreateApiKey`
-- In this case, the API keys should be associated with the usage plan by invoking `CreateUsagePlan`
+  - In this case, the API keys should be associated with the usage plan by invoking `CreateUsagePlanKey`

 ### Security